 The screw-conveyor has many advantages over other types of bulk material handling equipment.
 Some of the advantages are:

 - Screw-conveyors are capable of handling a great variety of bulk materials from sluggish to free-flowing.

 - Screw-conveyors can have multiple inlets and discharge points.
 Bulk materials can be conveyed and distributed to various locations as required.
 Slide gates or valves can be added to control the flow into and out of a screw conveyor.

 - When a screw conveyor is used as a metering device, it is considered a screw feeder.
-Screw feeders are used to initiate a material process by metering product from a bin or hopper.
+Screw feeders are used to initiating a material process by metering a product from a bin or hopper.